 The first result in the RAIM project will be the identification of concerned actors and the creation of a database of stakeholders.
 To determine obstacles and to find possible motivation, a stakeholder consultation will be performed, in form of a workshop and interviews.
 Having determined the reasons of the insufficient use of RAIM and ITS architecture, a dissemination strategy will be developed.
 It will include materials for marketing and promotion of the benefits of the use of RAIM and ITS architecture.
 The dissemination strategy will be applied to reach out to relevant actors in the mobility sector.
 A website will be developed as a broadly available and easily accessible introduction to the use of RAIM.
 An additional tool will assist potential users in the development of ITS architectures.
 Feedback will be gathered through a platform embedded on the website.
 The final report in the end of the project term will summarize the measures taken throughout the project duration as well as their respective impact.

-Rupprecht will perform the initial search for the relevant stakeholders as well as their consultation to precisely understand the initial hurdles for the use of RAIM.
-It will furthermore assist in the development of a dissemination strategy to boost the use of ITS architectures and RAIM.
+We will perform the initial search for the relevant stakeholders as well as their consultation to precisely understand the initial hurdles for the use of RAIM.
+We will furthermore assist in the development of a dissemination strategy to boost the use of ITS architectures and RAIM.
 Once developed, the strategy will be applied.
 Different approaches of dissemination will be pursued to reach relevant actors of the mobility sectors.
-Rupprecht will promote and inform about RAIM through Workshops, online content, other media, or events.
-It is furthermore responsible for the continuous assessment and documentation of the impact of dissemination measures.
+Our team promotes and informs about RAIM through Workshops, online content, other media, or events.
+We are also responsible for the continuous assessment and documentation of the impact of dissemination measures.
 The development of a website will summarize the advantages of the use of RAIM and ITS architectures, the steps to the development of an ITS architecture and offer the opportunity for users to submit feedback.
-Rupprecht will analyse feedback and assure further processing.
+We will analyse feedback and assure further processing.